Cancer

 Sugars and Cancer

-Based on these studies, it is possible that there may be an indirect link between sugars and cancer, i.e. foods higher in calories may be higher in sugars -> consuming high calorie foods on a regular basis may lead to weight gain -> weight gain is associated with an increased risk for some types of cancers (9).
+• There may be an indirect link between sugars and cancer through sugar’s contribution to calorie intake. i.e. foods higher in calories may be higher in sugars -> consuming high calorie foods on a regular basis may lead to weight gain -> weight gain is associated with an increased risk for some types of cancers (7-9).

-In addition to Calories, the presence of other factors including micronutrients and fibres in sugars-containing foods may also influence the association with cancer risk.
-Dietary fibres and certain micronutrients such as folate, vitamin C, selenium and carotenoids have been shown to be protective against cancer development (10).
+In addition to Calories, the presence of other factors including micronutrients and fibres in sugars-containing foods may influence the association with cancer risk.
+Dietary fibres and certain micronutrients such as folate, vitamin C, selenium and carotenoids have been shown to be protective against cancer development (12).

 Sugars in the Diets of Individuals with Cancer